SteveJustin1963/tec-CHAT/README.md

 Word embeddings are often used as the input layer for deep learning models.
 They can be learned from scratch or pre-trained on large datasets such as Google’s word2vec.
 Pre-trained word embeddings are typically used because they can be trained on much larger datasets than what is available for most NLP tasks.

+### Project

+We have https://github.com/SteveJustin1963/tec-SPEECH that allows us to make phonetic sounds, but we have to write the sound strings to drive the chip.
+We need a very simple ai system.
+We could write code to call an API from a paid site like OpenAI.com to do the hard lifting, but thats not fun for the Z80, what NLP text generators are there for 8 bit computers?
+We may even need Speech recognitionto convert audio into text, save typing.

 ## Ref